PauloDrefahl/NetspiderHSI/server/doc/schema_migration.md

 Finally, when writing a schema file, keep in mind that you can't automatically revert to a previous version of the schema.
-If your file ran successfully, but didn't do what you want, you have to manually undo the changes and remove the corresponding row in the `schema_versions` table.
-Alternatively, you can drop the entire database and fix your file before running NetSpider again.
+If your file ran successfully, but didn't do what you want, you have to manually undo the changes and remove the corresponding row in the `migration.versions` table.
+A less tedious approach is to drop the entire database and fix your file before running NetSpider again.

 ## Implementation Details

-The `database` module tracks which files it has already run in an auxiliary table named `schema_versions`.
+The `database` module tracks which files it has already run in an auxiliary table named `migration.versions`.
 Each row has a few attributes, but the key is the version number.
-When NetSpider connects to the database, it determines the current version by calling the `_get_current_version` function, which queries the `schema_versions` table for the *maximum* version number.
+When NetSpider connects to the database, it determines the current version by calling the `_get_current_version` function, which queries the `migration.versions` table for the *maximum* version number.

 Then, the `_migrate` function calls `_migrate_to` for each file that NetSpider hasn't run yet, that is, each file corresponding to a *more recent* version.
-`_migrate_to` runs the file and inserts a row into the `schema_versions` table so that NetSpider doesn't run the same file again.
+`_migrate_to` runs a given file and inserts a row in the `migration.versions` table so that NetSpider doesn't run the same file again.

 For example, suppose that the `schema/` directory contains the files `v00.sql` and `v01.sql`.
-Then, assuming that the `schema_versions` table looks like:
+Then, assuming that the `migration.versions` table looks like:

 ```
  version_number |          migrated_on          | execution_time